vatsharsh/Project-1-Course-Selling-App/README.md

  - Add middlewares for user and admin auth.
  - Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes).
  - Create the frontend.

+ Good to haves:
+ - Use cookies instead of JWT for auth.
+ - Add a rate limiting middleware.
+ -Frontend in React.